thephpleague/route/docs/4.x/usage.md

 (new Zend\Diactoros\Response\SapiEmitter)->emit($response);
 ~~~

-The code above will turn your returned array in to a JSON response.
+The code above will convert your returned array in to a JSON response.

 ~~~json
 {